 Instead, you’ll want to give your Ackie Monitor plenty of time to become accustomed to their new environment.
 Direct handling should be avoid for at least 2 weeks as they settle in.

 To minimize stress, be sure to move slowly and never bump or rattle their enclosure.
-You can also try talking to them in a calm and soothing voice to get them better acclimated to your presence.
+You can also try talking to them in a calm and soothing voice and calling them by their name to get them better acclimated to your presence.

 🤓 Expert Tip: If you find that your Ackie Monitor is retreating from your touch or burrowing to hide, rest assured this is normal behavior.
 It simply means they’re not quite ready to be handled or touched by you.
 Try feeding them with tongs and talking to them more.